-As a Council, we are looking to better prepare our communities for the impacts of coastal hazards and how these will be aggravated by future climate change, including ongoing changes to weather patterns and rising sea levels.
+As a Council, we are looking to better prepare our communities for the impacts of coastal hazards and how these will be affected by future climate change, including ongoing changes to weather patterns and rising sea levels.
 This conversation is occurring in coastal communities all around New Zealand.

-The impacts of climate change affect us all, and in the Nelson region, we continue to experience the effects of significant weather and storm events.
+The impacts of climate change affect us all, and in the Nelson region we continue to experience the effects of significant weather and storm events.

 While the rate and magnitude of future sea level rise is uncertain, we do know that rising sea levels will have increasing implications for development and infrastructure in coastal areas along with environmental, cultural and societal effects.